 Using safe and natural dyes for Easter eggs is, in my book, pure genius.
 I don’t know about you, but I’ve always been concerned about using conventional Easter Egg Dye Kits.
 I mean just adding more toxicity to a holiday that already reeks of excessive sugar consumption doesn’t seem like common sense.
 Even if you don’t eat the Easter eggs you color for Easter, conventional dyes contain chemicals that can get on kids’ hands (and all over the kitchen) during the process.
 Did you know that food dyes are made in a lab with chemicals derived from petroleum, a crude oil product, which also happens to be used in gasoline, diesel fuel, asphalt, and tar.
 Why mess with the synthetic stuff when nature provides us with a beautiful array of colors?

-A little bit of history.
 The tradition of painting Paschal eggs (Easter eggs) dates back to when households would give up eating eggs in observance of Lent.
 Fat Tuesday was known to be the last day people were able to enjoy dairy and eggs before the celebration of Easter.
 Sometimes Easter eggs were dyed red to represent the blood of Jesus Christ.

 Ingredients for Natural Dyes for Easter Eggs

+Below are some recipes for making your own natural food colors to decorate your hard boiled Easter Eggs.
 Before you begin to decorate and dye your eggs, wash them with soapy water to get all the oils off the shell.
 The rinse them and dry.
 This will help the dyes set on the shell.

 Mix 1 cup frozen blueberries with 1 cup water, bring to room temperature, and remove blueberries.